 Make routine

-College students often are pressed between studying for exams, working part-time or even full-time jobs, doing homework, going to class, and keeping up with their social lives.
-Trying to manage all of this can be a challenge, but here are several ways to get started by creating a routine that works for you.
 First, try prioritizing your tasks by assigning them a rank.
 By prioritizing, you are showing yourself that certain things are more important.
 Once you have ranked them, next, write down what tasks you currently have on your plate.
 Then, prioritize them, writing down the one at the top.
-Once you do this, you will have a realistic view of what tasks are most important and can figure out ways to manage the others—no more rushing around at the last minute trying to meet deadlines or get everything done.
+Once you do this, you will have a realistic view of what tasks are most important and can figure out ways to manage the others-no more rushing around at the last minute trying to meet deadlines or get everything done.

 Have a To-Do List

 Going to college is hard enough without having to worry about managing your finances, being responsible, and staying on top of your college work all at the same time.
 To make life easier, every student should have a to-do list to remind them of what needs to be done and when.
 Keep a pad of paper and a pen on you at all times so you can easily jot down notes, lists, and reminders.
-Staying organised and on top of your college work will not only help you avoid falling behind, but it will also help ensure your future.
+Staying organized and on top of your college work will not only help you avoid falling behind, but it will also help ensure your future.

 Have a time limit